ttz77/FocusWear/README.md

 # FocusWear
-Mindful tech for everyday focus
+Mindful tech for everyday focus.

 FocusWear is a smart-shirt that gives you ambient, real-time feedback on your physiological state—without screens, sounds, or distracting notifications.
 A tiny Pulse Sensor sewn into the shirt measures your heart rate which lights up a NeoPixel RGB LED.
 Colors shift from calming blues to alert reds, prompting you to stay relaxed, maintain focus, or step back before stress spikes.